International Poetry Competition

 They will see my fingerprints all over your skin

-and they will dare to touch you.
+and they will dare to

 And when they feel the curve of your body in all of its beauty